smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2019.02.1 - 2019-02-13

+Changes:

+- Geocoding data has been updated such that every non-military 5-digit ZIP Code has a geocode.
+In cases where we don't have a higher precision geocode to return for an address, at least a Zip5 precision will be returned.

 ## 2019.02.0 - 2019-01-29

 Changes: